-Nicorette was invented in 1978 by ABLeo a Swedish drug manufacturer.
+Nicorette (now on limited time sale here) was invented in 1978 by ABLeo a Swedish drug manufacturer.
 It is a smoking cessation aid coming in different variations such as gum, patches, and lozenges.
 It provides smokers with a smaller, sustained fix of nicotine throughout the day.

 How Nicorette Works

 Nicorette works by releasing nicotine through the saliva into the body, therefore alleviating the physical need to smoke.
 Nicotine boosts dopamine levels in the brain which leads to feelings of euphoria and confidence.
 However, as dopamine receptors become downregulated with time, smokers may find themselves needing an increasing amount of nicotine.